 Once again, our hobby has delivered us from the cares of the workaday world and our own abode.
 We have gained knowledge.
 We have learned details that no one else may know, or possibly even care about.
 And we are better people for having had the experience.

 And so we celebrate National Stamp Collecting Month.
 If we can recruit and welcome others into the new world that has consumed a big part of our homes and hearts, so much the better.

-Editor's Note: The column was published in the September 2019 issue of the American Philatelist.
+Editor's Note: The column was published in the October 2019 issue of the American Philatelist, available for members to read digitally.
 We will be posting the columns of APS executives on this website to provide updates about American Philatelic Society.
 Membership information is available through this link.